 Gordon McLeod is the manager of a second tier Scottish football team.
 Faced with pressure from his American owner, he is forced to bring on a marquee player to improve the fortunes of the ...
 See full summary »

 Four mental patients on a field trip in New York City must save their caring chaperon, who ends up being taken to a hospital in a coma after accidentally witnessing a murder, before the killers can find him and finish the job.

-One of the songs used in the score is widely known to Spanish speaking people "No se tu", sung by Luis Miguel, a popular pop singer in Mexico.
-For marketing reasons, the Spanish title for the movie in Mexico was changed to "No se tu".
+One of the songs used in the score is widely known to Spanish speaking people, is "No sé tú", sung by Luis Miguel, a popular pop singer in Mexico.
+For marketing reasons, the title for the movie in Mexico was changed to "No sé tú", (I Don't Know About You).
 See more »

 See more »

 When now a days the only news one hears are tragic and when going to the movies is basically to see violence and sex, it is always refreshing to see a cute silly movie that allows you to smile and spend an hour and a half without suffering through its plot.
 This movie, in my opinion, carries a little bit of several styles of comedy: situations that make it funny and the use of lines where you have to interpret what they are saying in order for them to make sense and allow you to smile.
 This movie is very local, in the sense that you have to be a native English speaking person to really understand many of the intended meanings of the dialogues.
 Any way it is a well spent 90 minutes of your time to relax a little and follow it through with interest.
 For Spanish speaking viewers, the background song: NO SE TU makes it very worthwhile to watch/hear.